Saiprasad-1727/EKS-Cluster-Creation/README.md

 # EKS-Cluster-Creation
-This repo contains the pre-requisite's to create Kubernetes cluster in AWS
+This repo contains the pre-requisite's to create Kubernetes cluster via windows in AWS